kartonfarkas/api_docs/source/suite/contacts/contact_field_list.rst

 Listing Field Lists
 ===================

-Returns a list of fields (including custom fields and vouchers) which can be used to personalize content.
+Generates a list of all fields which can be used to personalize content (including custom fields and vouchers).

 Endpoint
 --------